digital-cargo/good-practice-truck-preadvice/README.md

 ## Introduction

 In the dynamic world of logistics and cargo, shipment tracking stands as a cornerstone, ensuring visibility, predictability, and trust within the supply chain.
 Yet, as businesses expand and systems diversify, the industry faces a challenge: the myriad of non-standardized tracking systems, each requiring unique integration and understanding.
 This fragmentation not only complicates operations but also escalates costs and reduces efficiency.
-The trucking segment for deliveries e.g. from the trucker as agent of the forwarder to the GHA as agent of the carrier is not an exception here.
+The trucking segment for deliveries, such as from the trucker acting as the forwarder's agent to the Ground Handling Agent (GHA) representing the carrier, is no exception.

 Initiated and moderated by the International Air Transportation Association (IATA), in 2022, major stakeholders of the supply chain decided to aim for a renewed data sharing infrastructure for the global logistics networks by 2026.
 Enter the ONE Record standard, which aims to unify, streamline and improve shipping data across the industry.